-Each semester, invitation to membership is extended by the Chapter to students who have completed at least 15 hours of course work at North Country Community College with a minimum 3.5 grade point average, leading to an Associate Degree.
+Each semester invitation to membership is extended by the chapter to currently returning students who have completed at least 15 hours of course work leading to an associate degree in which they have a GPA of 3.5.

 Phi Theta Kappa has been recognizing academic achievement in two-year colleges since 1918.
-Phi Theta Kappa has chartered over 1,285 chapters, and has inducted more than three million members.
+Phi Theta Kappa has chartered over 1,300 chapters worldwide, and has inducted more than 3.5 million members.
 Phi Theta Kappa chapters are located on campuses in all fifty of the United States, Canada, U.S. territories and military installations abroad.
 It is the only international acclaimed honor society serving institutions which offer associate degree programs.

 Two-year college presidents and administrators of associate degree programs in four-year